Sacred Heart Schools, Atherton

-Sacred Heart Schools, Atherton (commonly referred to as SHS, Sacred Heart, or Sacred Heart, Atherton) is a private, Roman Catholic, co-educational school in Atherton, California, United States.
+Sacred Heart Schools, Atherton (commonly referred to as SHS, Sacred Heart, The Prep, or Sacred Heart, Atherton) is a private, Roman Catholic, co-educational school in Atherton, California, United States.
 It was established in 1898 by the Society of the Sacred Heart and is governed by an independent board of trustees.

 It is composed of a preschool and kindergarten; a lower school for grades 1 through 5; a middle school for grades 6 through 8; and a college-preparatory school for grades 9 through 12.
 It has been open to both Catholic and non-Catholic students since its inception.
 Niche ranked it for 2020 as the best Catholic, PK-12, co-educational school in the United States.

 History

 The Society of the Sacred Heart established girls' schools on six continents, reaching San Francisco in 1887 in the form of the Academy of the Sacred Heart.
 The Reverend Superior of that school, Mother O'Meara, anticipated a need for a boarding school on the peninsula to the south, leading to the establishment of what would become Sacred Heart Schools, Atherton.
 The initial plot of 40 acres was purchased by the Society in 1894 for $20,000 from San Francisco Archbishop Riordan, who had himself purchased orchard land from the Faxon Dean Atherton estate.
 Construction began in February 1897 for the initial wing of a planned two-story, quadrangular structure, with the cornerstone of the first wing laid on May 31, 1897.